LibOps/docs/docs/development/yml.md

 # The CIDR notation for every source IP that can SFTP into your LibOps non-production environments
 # Should be restricted to just IPs for your organization.
 Ideally, just for machines that need access.
+# Only IPv4 are supported for establishing SSH connections to your LibOps environment
 ssh-firewall:
   # private IPs are just examples.
 Can be replaced (along with this comment)
   - 127.0.12.1/32